-This September I visited Rio de Janeiro as a supporter for the Paralympic Games.
+Last September I visited Rio de Janeiro as a supporter for the Paralympic Games.
 After multiple warnings about how dangerous it is, and reading article after article about Zika, I was pleasantly surprised to find that not only were my safety and mosquitos not an issue, but it has topped my list as one of my favourite places that I’ve ever travelled to.

 I could go on and on about this captivating city.
 The food was delicious, the people were kind and welcoming, and the scenery, be it the views from Sugarloaf Mountain, or the vintage architecture in Centro, were breathtaking.